uwcirg/fhir-questionnaires/README.md

   - item[n].answerOption[n]
     - item.answerOption[n].valueCoding
       - code: QuestionnaireResponse refers to this
+        - This is not used for computed mappings back *to* the non-FHIR source (eg dhair2); that source maps in this direction (eg dhair2's options.fhir_code).
         - If we identify a FHIR resource for the Questionnaire that's established in the community, then we'll use its values for these.
-Otherwise, use eg option.id from dhair2 eg [this PainTracker body diagram question](https://github.com/uwcirg/fhir-questionnaires/blob/main/CIRG-PainTracker-Location-Body-Diagram.json#L17)'.
-Note that this is not used for computed mappings, that's done from the source of the QuestionnaireResponse (eg dhair2's options.fhir_code).
+Otherwise, use whatever is easy... a pattern like option.id from dhair2 eg [this PainTracker body diagram question](https://github.com/uwcirg/fhir-questionnaires/blob/main/CIRG-PainTracker-Location-Body-Diagram.json#L17)' is good, but sometimes not easy (hard to scale).
       - display: the text displayed for the option.
     - item.answerOption[n].extension
       - "url": "http://hl7.org/fhir/StructureDefinition/ordinalValue"